bazelbuild/bazel/site/en/reference/glossary.md

 ### Package {:#package}

 The set of [targets](#target) defined by a [`BUILD` file](#build-file).
-A package's name is the `BUILD` file's path relative to the workspace root.
+A package's name is the `BUILD` file's path relative to the [repo](#repository) root.
 A package can contain subpackages, or subdirectories containing `BUILD` files, thus forming a package hierarchy.

 ### Package group {:#package-group}